-As you might have guessed from our name, we at AdultTricyclesPro are avid, bikers, hikers, and trikers.
+As you might guess from our website name, we at AdultTricyclesPro are avid, bikers, hikers, and trikers.
 We are obsessed with helping people find the right adult tricycle bike so they can get outside, get some exercise, and enjoy some sunshine.
 In order to find the best adult tricycles we’ve done a ton of research to look into all of the manufacturers and models out there to find ones that are high-quality and won’t break down on you after a few rides.
 It wasn’t easy since there are a lot of companies out there making some questionable products, but we came away with some solid choices, and we’ll share those with you here!

 To review and report back on the best adult tricycles, we looked at both well known brands (like Schwinn) and smaller companies we had not heard of.
 The right choice for you is going to depend on your needs, your budget, and which models you think look good.
 We hope everyone from those just starting out with an adult trike to experienced outdoor enthusiasts looking for the latest advice can find some good three wheel bikes to look at and some new information to help them decide which is the right one for them.

 Why Do You Need an Adult Tricycle?

-Adult tricycles are built with the sole purpose of enhancing everyone’s ability to enjoy riding with increased safety and providing a more comfortable form of exercise that is easier on your joints, particularly your knees and hips.
-They come with lots of features that are extremely convenient for those looking to stay active: baskets for carrying groceries or gear, flags and bells for safety, and more comfortable seats than you will find on any bicycle.
+Adult tricycles are built with the sole purpose of enhancing everyone’s ability to enjoy riding with increased safety.
+They provide a more comfortable form of exercise that is easier on your joints, particularly your knees and hips.
+Also, they come with lots of features that are extremely convenient for those looking to stay active: baskets for carrying groceries or gear, flags and bells for safety, and more comfortable seats than you will find on any bicycle.

 Our Choices for the Best Adult Tricycle